 Purpose: To provide a simple alternative for waste oil generators and burners to “Guidelines for the Development and Implementation of Environmental Emergency Response Plans” (400-2200-001) that will preserve the waters of the Commonwealth by prompt response to all emergencies and accidental spills by generators or burners of waste oil for the protection of public health, animal and aquatic life and for recreation.

-Applicability: This document provides a simplified alternative plan and example to the more comprehensive requirements in “Guidelines for the Development and Implementation of Environmental Emergency Response Plans” (-2200-001) to aid generators and burners of waste oil in complying with the preparedness, prevention and contingency plan requirements in 25 Pa.
-Code 298.22 () and 298.64 ().
+Applicability: This document provides a simplified alternative plan and example to the more comprehensive requirements in “Guidelines for the Development and Implementation of Environmental Emergency Response Plans” (400-2200-001) to aid generators and burners of waste oil in complying with the preparedness, prevention and contingency plan requirements in paragraph (g) of 25 Pa.
+Code § 298.22 (relating to waste oil storage by generators) and paragraph (h) of 25 Pa.
+Code § 298.64 (relating to waste oil storage by burners of off-specification waste oil for energy recovery).
 This document does not apply to generators and burners with an oil total storage capacity exceeding 42,000 gallons in underground tanks, 1320 gallons in aboveground tanks, or 660 gallons in a single container.

 Disclaimer: The policies and procedures outlined in the guidance are not intended to supplement existing requirements.
 Nothing in the policies or procedures shall affect regulatory requirements.